aambertin/primavera/README.md

 Primavera provides a set of decorators (powered by babel decorators) that allow you to quickly get a complex project up and running by leveraging ES6 classes and a decorator-based configuration and interceptors approach.

+After the quickstart, go and check the [Full documentation](https://aambertin.github.com/primavera)

 ## Get started with Yeoman!

 First, make sure you have yeoman and the proper generator installed!